Accountable Care Organizations (ACO)

 two participation tracks - the BASIC track (which includes a glide path for eligible ACOs), or the ENHANCED track, which offers the highest level of risk and potential reward.
 The different tracks correspond to the potential level of risk and shared savings an ACO may receive.
 As this potential for sharing in savings due to increased efficiencies and improved outcomes increases (“shared savings”), MSSP tracks also require that ACOs maintain a certain level of financial responsibility for when costs increase (“shared losses”) beyond a determined cost benchmark.
 More information can be found in the

-2024 Shared Savings Program Fast Facts resource for performance data on the program.
+2025 Shared Savings Program Fast Facts resource for performance data on the program.
+Review the

 Additional Resources